yjp20/prism/docs/guides/01-mocking.md

         x-faker: image.imageUrl
 ```

-Call `curl http://127.0.0.1:4010/pets/123 -H "Prefer: dynamic=true"`, the operation references this component and a doggie is returned:
+Making the call `curl http://127.0.0.1:4010/pets/123 -H "Prefer: dynamic=true"`, the operation references this component and a doggie is returned:

 ```json
 {